 American Express offers flight bookings for many major airlines, including some low-cost carriers.
 Within Australia, you can book Qantas, Virgin Australia and Rex flights online.
 Pricing is generally identical to what you’ll find directly on the airline websites for domestic flights, barring some occasional sale fares.

-If you have an Amex Travel credit (such as a $400 credit from the American Express Explorer Card), then flights are an easy way to use the whole amount up in a single booking.
-The Qantas or Virgin Australia fares you book through Amex Travel can still be upgraded via Qantas or Velocity Points, respectively.
+If you have an Amex Travel credit (such as a $400 credit from the American Express Explorer Card), flights are an easy way to use the entire amount in a single booking.

 What fees should I know about?

 American Express charges A$33 per change and A$55 per flight cancellation, per person.
-This is on top of any airline-mandated change or cancellation fees, so bear that in mind in case of flight disruptions.
-You must deal with Amex Travel to change or cancel any bookings, rather than with the airline.
+This is in addition to any airline-mandated change or cancellation fees, so bear that in mind in case of flight disruptions.
+You must contact Amex Travel to change or cancel any bookings, rather than directly with the airline.

 Using Amex Travel for hotel bookings